cynixx3/third-party-miner-installer-for-ethos/README.md

 	* [AMD] xmrig-amd
 	* [AMD] wildrig-multi
 	* [CPU] soliditysha3miner

+## ONLY ONE MINER CAN BE INSTALLED AT A TIME
+ethOS files are overwritten on the installation of each miner.

 This manager was **not written or supported by ethOS** and neither the scirpt or the installed miners are supported by their policies.
 For support please visit the https://www.rizon.net/chat and join channel #miningmasterrace, if you are already on #ethosdistro, this is as simple as typing `/join #miningmasterrace` in chat.